Pynee/telegram-react/README.md

-# Telegram Web App
+# Ionic Telegram Web and Android App

 ### Technical details

+This is fork of https://github.com/evgeny-nadymov/telegram-react repository

-The app is based on the ReactJS JavaScript framework and TDLib (Telegram Database library) compiled to WebAssembly.
+and it is app is based on the ReactJS JavaScript framework and TDLib (Telegram Database library) compiled to WebAssembly.
 Try it [here](https://evgeny-nadymov.github.io/telegram-react/).

 ### Running locally
 Install [node.js](http://nodejs.org/).